 In China, researchers have found that college educated rural migrants work more hours and receive fewer social benefits than college educated local urban workers (Qin et al. 172).

-Go to the Purdue University OWL website for help with what to do if your source has:
+Visit the Purdue University OWL website for help with what to do if your source has no author, no page numbers (i.e. podcast, film, lecture notes), or a corporate author (such as a government agency or organization).

-In the above template elements 3 through 9 are elements that you’ll find in the “container” of a source.
+In the previous section, elements 3 through 9 are elements that you’ll find in the “container” of a source.
 A source being within a container is a concept that MLA citation created.
 Here are some examples of containers:

 Sometimes you’ll need to invert an author’s name which means you’ll write their last name, then a comma, and then their first and middle name as it’s presented on the source.